risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-clickhouse.md

 ## Prerequisites

 - Ensure you already have an ClickHouse table that you can sink data to.
-  For additional guidance on creating a table and setting up ClickHouse, refer to this [quickstart guide](https://clickhouse.com/docs/en/getting-started/quick-start) on creating an ClickHouse table.
+  For additional guidance on creating a table and setting up ClickHouse, refer to this [quick start guide](https://clickhouse.com/docs/en/getting-started/quick-start).

 - Ensure you have an upstream materialized view or source that you can sink data from.

 :::note
-We recommend utilizing the ReplacingMergeTree engine in ClickHouse.
-This is due to the potential issue of duplicate writes into ClickHouse during RisingWave recovery when primary keys in    ClickHouse are allowed to be duplicated.
+We highly recommend using the ReplacingMergeTree engine in ClickHouse.
+This is because it addresses the potential problem of duplicate writes in ClickHouse during RisingWave recovery when primary keys can be duplicated.
 :::

 ## Syntax